What Animals Eat Manta Rays?

 Sharks

 Some sharks that are strong and big enough to hunt down a Manta are Tiger sharks, Great Hammerhead sharks, Bull sharks and White sharks.
+Even so, attacks on manta rays are considered rare and largely opportunistic, rather than a regular hunting behaviour.
 It is worth noting however, that some other species of sharks are opportunistic scavengers.
 This means that once a Manta is dead, these sharks will come down to eat it too.

 Read Also: What Sharks Can I See in Komodo?